 BBP Certification for a Tattoo Artist:

 Bloodborne pathogens training program provides the necessary skills and knowledge to prevent deadly viruses and bacteria.
-Not just for tattoo artists, but healthcare professionals in contact with blood and bodily fluids should enroll in online bloodborne pathogen certification programs from certified institutions.
+Not just for tattoo artists and body art professionals, but healthcare professionals in contact with blood and bodily fluids should enroll in online bloodborne pathogen certification programs from certified institutions.
 These programs are readily available and easily accessible for interested persons at affordable rates.
 You can take our FREE BBP Practice test to test your knowledge in Bloodborne Pathogens.

 There are no minimum qualifications for bloodborne pathogen training as they are open even for non-professionals.
 The online certification is easily suitable for people without sufficient time for physical classes.
 The course can be taken from anywhere with only a computer and internet connection.